 Edinburgh Coalition Against Poverty are building a phone tree of people who can turn up to support people who are having serious problems with authorities like employers, landlords, benefits authorities, debt collectors, fuel companies etc. It might be to protest at the offices of a bad landlord, or to back up someone who is having sheriff officers come to their home.
 It could be to demonstrate against an exploiting employer, or at a benefit office which has cut someone’s money.

 First we try talking to the authorities, but if the problem cannot be sorted out by negotiations, then we can alert everyone on the phone tree so we can all act together in solidarity.

 You don’t need any special knowledge or skills to join up, and if you are unable to make it certain times that’s ok.
-If you want to help out other people like yourself when you can, then please join our solidarity telephone tree – contact details at bottom of this page.
+If you want to help out other people like yourself when you can, then please join our solidarity telephone tree – see our Contact page for details.

 The tabloids and some politicians try to divert attention away from the system which is really responsible for our problems.
 They go on about asylum seekers, dole scroungers, immigrants from East Europe, and so on.
 This is just divide and rule.

 Asylum seekers for example, are forbidden from working while their claim is being considered, and are paid LESS benefits than British citizens.
 And remember for centuries Scots have emigrated all over the world to escape oppression and poverty.
 Don’t be fooled, the real enemy is a system which is only concerned about making money and profits.